 Sexual Abuse

 This kind of abuse occurs when the caregiver at the nursing home has sexual contact with the older adult without their consent or against their will.
+Alarmingly, about 0.9% of community-dwelling older adults in the US, representing around 90,289 individuals, reported experiencing sexual abuse.
 It is important to mention here that sexual abuse can also occur between two elderly people who no longer have the mental capacity to consent to sexual contact.

 Financial Abuse

-Financial abuse is also another common form of elderly abuse.
-It involves the abuser taking money without the knowledge of the senior or without their consent.
+Financial abuse is also another common form of elderly abuse that costs older adults over $28 billion annually.
+It involves the abuser taking money without the knowledge of the senior or their consent.
 This aspect includes taking control of the elderly’s finances and using their credit cards to steal their funds from their bank accounts.

 What to Do When You Detect Elder Abuse?

-Now, when it comes to the elders who are at nursing homes and facing neglect – an attorney can help.
-A lot of people go to retire at nursing homes, and there are loads of stringent laws about what nursing homes need to do to ensure their residents are well taken care of.
+Now, when it comes to elders in nursing homes who are facing neglect, an attorney can help.
+Many people retire in nursing homes, and there are stringent laws about what nursing homes need to ensure their residents are well taken care of.

-Many nursing home abuse cases are reported to lawyers by family members who are concerned that something is not right with their beloved person who is in a nursing home or being taken care of by someone else.
+Many nursing home abuse cases are reported to lawyers by family members who are concerned that something is not right with their loved one who is in a nursing home or being taken care of by someone else.

-If you suspect that your loved one in a nursing home is being abused or neglected, check out this My Nursing Home Abuse Guide and talk to an attorney right away.
-The attorney can help you to report the potential abuse to the proper agency and get proper measures taken care of to avoid your loved one continuing to suffer.
+If you suspect that your loved one in a nursing home is being abused or neglected, talk to a qualified attorney right away.
+The attorney can help you report the potential abuse to the proper agency and take proper measures to prevent your loved one from continuing to suffer.

 The Importance of Knowing Who is in Charge

 Some of the most common neglect in nursing homes is that your loved one is not being moved enough in their bed, and they suffer from bedsores or pressure sores.
-A lot of these things can create complications for the elderly person that can ultimately result in their death.
+A lot of these things can create complications for the elderly person, ultimately resulting in their death.

 The Importance of Doing Your Research